An internship is a great way to gain valuable experience and build your resume. Internships can allow you to:

 The University of Rochester also offers options for receiving academic credit for completing an unpaid internship.
 If you’re interested in learning about internship for credit options, we recommend speaking with your academic advisor, academic department or contacting the College Center for Advising Services.

-Here are some additional tips for making the most of your experience:
+Tips for making the most of your internship experience:

-5. Develop a good working relationship with your supervisor: Be open to all feedback and clarify expectations with your supervisor.
-Find out how often you will meet with him or her, and be prepared for these meetings by keeping track of your projects and accomplishments.
-Ask questions to assess your progress and clarify your goals for the internship.
+5. Establish rapport with your supervisor: Clarify expectations with your supervisor and establish a meeting schedule.
+Come prepared for your supervisory meetings by keeping track of your projects and accomplishments.
+Continuously ask for feedback to assess your progress and clarify your goals for the internship.

-7. Expand your professional connections within the field: Use the University of Rochester Alumni LinkedIn Group and the Rochester Alumni Exchange during your internship to connect with alumni who are working in the same field, city or organization.
-Consider joining national or regional professional associations to create even more networking opportunities.
+6. Expand your professional network: Discuss professional associations affiliated with your field/industry with your coworkers and supervisor to continue expanding your network and knowledge within the field.
+Use the University of Rochester Alumni LinkedIn Group during your internship to connect with alumni who are working in the same field, city or organization.

-8. Reflect on your current internship and leverage it for future opportunities: At the end of your internship, reflect and assess what you learned about yourself—your abilities, skills, interests, values and accomplishments.
-How will the new skills and knowledge contribute to your future career plans?
-Remember to ask your supervisor if they would be willing to write you a letter of recommendation.
+7. Reflect on your internship: As you complete your internship, reflect and assess what you learned about yourself including your abilities, skills, interests and values.
+Consider how the skills you gained and your experience contribute your future career goals?
+You may want to request a letter of recommendation and/or a LinkedIn recommendation.
 Also, schedule an appointment with a career advisor to update your resume with your latest internship and discuss the experience.